aScriptingOreo/rrp-pilot2.0/README.md

 ## Aircraft Vehicle Parts
 >The mechanic system encompasses aircraft as well, all car parts are applicable to helicopters and planes.
 With the current state of tyre decay and subsequently popping mid flight due to the constant top speed.
 Some of these parts/features would be better off aircraft.

+## A Direct line of communication to the PD
+> Having a discord channel to notify PD that aircraft have been spawnned and issued to student pilots is a good QOL feature and not hard to implement.
+This would avoid confusion for their solo flights as they don't own licenses yet.
+- Create a discord channel that has both police officers and pilots.

 ## Metabase References
 >With some inconsistent work done by the previous pilots most of our currently logged licenses don't contain phone numbers for renewals, there is no way to actually pull that information consistently, information in which should've been logged from the start.
 -   A metabase display of all the people that have been licensed, with the following information if possible: